This post contains affiliate links. As an Amazon Associate we earn from qualifying purchases — at no extra cost to you.

 - Weave in fairy lights or warm LED strings for a soft glow.

-- Add a branch or faux vine along one edge for texture—lightweight and renter-friendly.
+- Add a branch or faux vine along one edge for texture.
+It stays lightweight and renter-friendly.

-Pro tip: Layer fabrics at different lengths so it feels organic and ethereal, not like a fort you built at age nine (although, that was iconic).
+One small tip: layer the fabrics at different lengths so the canopy feels organic and ethereal, not like a fort you built at age nine (although that was iconic in its own way).

 2. Spellbinding Lighting That Sets the Mood